orb-lang/helm/doc/md/helm/txtbuf.md

 # Txtbuf

-This is not much more than an ordinary array of lines that has a bit of awareness, mostly about which lines have cursors and which don't.
+This is not much more than an ordinary array of lines that has a bit of awareness, mostly about which lines have cursors and which don't\.

-I'll circle back for quipu but I want a basic editor as soon as possible.
-The interaction dynamics need to be worked out right away, plus I want to use it!
+I'll circle back for quipu but I want a basic editor as soon as possible\.
+The interaction dynamics need to be worked out right away, plus I want to use it\!

-Plan: A line that has a cursor on it, and there can be many, gets 'opened' into a grid of characters.
-Lines stay open until the txtbuf is suspended, at which point they are all closed.
+Plan: A line that has a cursor on it, and there can be many, gets 'opened' into a grid of characters\.
+Lines stay open until the txtbuf is suspended, at which point they are all closed\.

-A closed line is just a string.
+A closed line is just a string\.

 ## Interface